No-Cash-7970/duckySigner/docs/decisions/20240821-use-hawk-for-dapp-connection-authentication-and-authorization.md

 ## Decision Drivers

-- **Security:** The authentication/authorization solution should mitigate security threats [THREAT-001: Impersonation of a trustworthy dApp or platform](../threat-model/01-threats.md#threat-001-impersonation-of-a-trustworthy-dapp-or-platform) and [THREAT-009: Interception of HTTP communication between dApp and wallet connection server](../threat-model/01-threats.md#threat-009-interception-of-http-communication-between-dapp-and-wallet-connection-server).
+- **Security:** The authentication/authorization solution should mitigate security threats [THREAT-001](../threat-model/01-threats.md#threat-001-impersonation-of-a-trustworthy-dapp-or-platform) and [THREAT-009](../threat-model/01-threats.md#threat-009-interception-of-http-communication-between-dapp-and-wallet-connection-server).
 - **Ability to be used for localhost:** Localhost does not behave exactly like a normal web server connection.
 One of the most notable differences is the efficacy of using SSL/TLS.
 Using SSL/TLS on localhost is largely useless.
 - **DApp developer experience:** DApps come in a variety of shapes and sizes, and not all of them may be web-based in a web browser.
 The goal is to maintain a satisfying developer experience for dApps of all kinds when using this desktop wallet.
 This means making the integration of the desktop wallet as simple and easy as possible for as many platforms as possible.
 - **Flexibility:** Allow for software other than a browser to connect to and use the wallet.
 Also allow for the dApp connection server to separated from local user's computer and placed into a global web server.